tranminhduy-git/tmduy.github.io/_pages/cv.md

 fecal samples.
       * Utilized the Phenoflow algorithm performed in RStudio to calculate the biodiversity index of gut microbiota.

-   * Research project: Screening for a polyketide synthase-peptide synthetase gene cluster from marine sponges.
+   * _Research project_: Screening for a polyketide synthase-peptide synthetase gene cluster from marine sponges.
      * Research objective: Screen a Ketosynthase gene fragment (KS) that is related to producing natural polyketide compounds from marine sponges in Vietnam:
        * Conducted and optimized the protocol for extracting DNA metagenomics from marine sponges.